Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 25 April 2025 02.22.17 UTC
+- WIB: Jumat, 25 April 2025 03.28.58 UTC
-- WITA: Jumat, 25 April 2025 03.22.17 UTC
+- WITA: Jumat, 25 April 2025 04.28.58 UTC
-- WIT: Jumat, 25 April 2025 04.22.17 UTC
+- WIT: Jumat, 25 April 2025 05.28.58 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational